-- Core filled masonry, solid masonry or solid stone retaining walls in approved finishes and colours may be engineered to support the erection of boundary fencing above. - Retaining wall systems that are compatible with the erection of boundary fencing include: Concrib retaining wall, sandstone block wall, core filled and rendered wall.
-It is noted the Concrib /sleeper type walls require fence connector brackets to be installed at the time of wall installation.
+- Core filled masonry, solid masonry or solid stone retaining walls in approved finishes and colours may be engineered to support the erection of boundary fencing above. - Retaining wall systems that are compatible with the erection of boundary fencing include: Sandstone block, core filled and rendered walls.
+Sleeper type walls require fence connector brackets to be installed at the time of wall installation.
 These are to be installed at the owner's cost. - Retaining visible from the street or neighbours shall be constructed in masonry or stone in approved finishes and colours. - Raw unfinished concrete waste blocks will not be permitted unless finished to a high standard - all gaps shall be patched and the wall rendered and painted an approved colour.
 Due to the irregular nature of these blocks, achieving an acceptable standard will be time consuming and costly to achieve. - Approved retaining wall colours include charcoal, Huntlee Stone and sandstone.
 Black retaining walls are not permitted.